How to thank introverted staff this festive season

 A person who is energized by spending time alone.
 Often found in their homes, libraries, quiet parks or other secluded places, introverts like to think and be alone.
 Contrary to popular belief, not all introverts are shy.
 Some may have great social lives and love talking to their friends but just need some time to be alone to "recharge" afterwards.

-Here are my 5 ideas to help you engage and thank your introverted staff this year.
+Here are my 5 ideas to help you engage and thank your introverted staff (and customers) this year.

 1. Build a personal profile.
 Consider each employee's personal likes/dislikes i.e sports club or individual sports people they follow, books they like to read, artists or music they enjoy, events they attend, charities they support or games they love to play.
 (This information will also help you to determine if they are an introvert or extrovert.)
 Aim to find out 1 piece of information a month and by the end of the year you should be able to provide them a gift they will really appreciate.
 Start now for next year.